Stewed prunes are healthy and delicious. Even if you don’t need constipation relief, you will love the taste!

 What about leftovers?

 Stewed prunes are delicious when served warm, but they can also be eaten cold, after being refrigerated overnight (or longer).
-They do keep well in the fridge for 4-5 days.
+They do keep well in the fridge, in an airtight container, for 4-5 days.

 Other fruit stews that you might like